 Certiorari

-It’s a Latin phrase that means ‘to be certified.’
-The Supreme Court and the High Court can use this writ to order other subordinate courts to submit their records for review.
-The purpose of these reviews is to see if the lower court’s decisions are legal or not.
-Their decisions may be illegal if they are made in excess of jurisdiction, in the absence of jurisdiction, in unconstitutional jurisdiction, or in violation of natural justice principles.
+It is a Latin phrase which translates to ‘to be certified. ’ With this writ, the Supreme Court and the High Court can compel any other subordinate court to produce records for scrutiny.
+These reviews are for the purpose of ascertaining whether the decisions made by the lower court are legal or not.
+Their decisions may be unlawful where such decisions are made beyond jurisdiction, without jurisdiction, in unconstitutional jurisdiction, or in breach of the principles of natural justice.
 If their decisions are found to be unconstitutional, or illegal then those judgments will be quashed.

-• There should be a court, tribunal, or an official with the legal power to decide the issue and the responsibility to act judicially;
+• Exceeding Jurisdiction: There should be a court, tribunal, or an official with the legal power to decide the issue and the responsibility to act judicially; When that lower court or tribunal exceeds its powers or assumes jurisdiction it does not have.

 In this case, the writ of certiorari was issued to the lower courts and their judgments delivered were quashed.
 The cases which were reviewed were termed illegal and were held as quashed and invalid for future purposes.